On isotropic and numerical equivalence of cycles: Isotropic Chow groups with -primary and -adic coefficients

 \section{Isotropic Chow groups with $p$-primary and $p$-adic coefficients}

 In this Section, $\Ch$ will denote $\CH/p^m$ - Chow groups with $\zz/p^m$-coefficients.

 In complete analogy with the case of $\ff_p$-coefficients one may define the {\it isotropic Chow motivic category with $\zz/p^m$-coefficients} - see \cite[Section 5]{Iso}.
-The $\op{Hom}$s in this category are given by {\it isotropic Chow groups with $\zz/p^m$-coefficents} $\Ch_{k/k}=\CH_{k/k}(-,\zz/p^m)$ - see (\ref{iso-Ch-gr}).
+The $\op{Hom}$s in this category are given by {\it isotropic Chow groups with $\zz/p^m$-coefficients} $\Ch_{k/k}=\CH_{k/k}(-,\zz/p^m)$ - see (\ref{iso-Ch-gr}).

 For a smooth projective variety $X\stackrel{\pi}{\row}\op{Spec}(k)$, we still have a natural degree pairing:

 giving the surjection $\Ch_{k/k}\twoheadrightarrow\Ch_{Num(p^m)}$ to numerical Chow groups with $\zz/p^m$-coefficients.